koallen/docker-apps/mxnet-anaconda/README.md

-# MXNet
+# MXNet & Anaconda
-A dockerfile for the MXNet deep learning framework with Python support.
+A dockerfile for the MXNet deep learning framework plus Anaconda.